grafana/azure-data-explorer-datasource/doc/on-behalf-of.md

     version: 1
 ```

-**note***: Private clouds (like "chinaazuremonitor" or "govazuremonitor") are unsupported with on-behalf-of authorization.
-They may, or may not work.
+We do not support on-behalf-of authorization for private clouds (like "chinaazuremonitor" or "govazuremonitor") at this time.

-**note***: It is not recommended to setup alerts when the data source is configured to use on-behalf-of authorization.
-This is because the alert rule will no longer work as soon as the user that created the rule is logged out from Grafana.
+**Note:***: Do not set up alerts when your data source is configured to use the on-behalf-of authorization.
+Alert rules will not work once the user who created the rule logs off from Grafana.

 ## Setup